Lab 3 - Git & C++ Project Template

 Git (1h 30min)

-First, read the Git Tutorial chapter to get familiar with the workflow and commands
+First, read the Git tutorial to get familiar with the workflow and commands.

 Exercise